Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 Even though my initial desire to get good at writing was to be able to create my True North Business and design the life I want to live…

-I realised that I will continue to struggle in business if I didn’t develop and grow myself first.
+I realised that I will continue to struggle in business if I didn’t dedicate my time and energy to developing and growing myself first.

-The answer to everything I want in life lies within me.
+The answer to everything I wanted in life lies within me.
 It took me a while to see it.